kulbhushanchand/kulbhushanchand.github.io-v2/_pages/main/home.md

 permalink: /
 header:
   overlay_image: /assets/images/pages/main/home-header.jpg
-  overlay_filter: rgba(34, 34, 34, 0.8)
+  overlay_filter: rgba(0, 0, 0, 0.5)
 title: Hi...
 I am Kulbhushan Chand <i class="far fa-smile"></i>
 excerpt: 'I am a PhD scholar @NIT Jalandhar, India.
 My research area is **biofeedback**.
 <br>'
-feature_row:
+feature_row1:
   - image_path: /assets/images/pages/misc/biofeedback-trials-small.jpeg
     alt: "biofeedback trials"
     title: "Biofeedback Trials"
     excerpt: "We are conducting **biofeedback trials** as a part of my PhD research.
-In case you are the **participant** or want to know about the trials, click below to know more..."
+For this we require your participation and welcome anyone one from NIT Jalandhar to be a part of the research.
+We assure that it will be an **awesome learning experience** for you too.
+In case you want to be the participant or want to know about the trials, ***click below to know more...***"
     url: "/pages/trials/"
     btn_class: "btn--primary btn--x-large"
     btn_label: "Trials"
+feature_row2:
   - image_path: /assets/images/pages/main/blog-small.jpeg
     alt: "blog"
     title: "Blog"